 Clifton is a decidedly white-collar town, with fully 96.30% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Clifton is a town of managers, professionals, and service providers.
 There are especially a lot of people living in Clifton who work in management occupations (20.99%), food service (13.58%), and business and financial occupations (13.58%).

 Of important note, Clifton is also a town of artists.
 Clifton has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Clifton’s character.

 Also of interest is that Clifton has more people living here who work in computers and math than 95% of the places in the US.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 7.26% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Clifton telecommute to their jobs.
+Overall, about 8.70% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 In addition, Clifton is home to many people who could be described as "urban sophisticates".
 Urban sophisticates are educated, wealthy, executives and professionals, who have urbane tastes in books, food, and travel, whether they actually live in a big city, or choose to reside in a small town.
 In big or medium-sized cities, urban sophisticates tend to frequent art institutions such as opera, symphonies, ballet, live theatre, and museums.